MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Would probably be A01 if re-evaluated after Log4Shell
   - Log4Shell is the Log4j vulnerability that allowed for arbitrary code execution.

-^ Includes OS, runtimes, and libraries
+^ Modern software includes a lot of external code.
-  - OS patches happen regularly, shouldn't just happen on a monthly or quarterly schedule.
+^ And that Includes the OS, runtimes, and libraries

-^ Continuously monitor for outdated components
+  - We live in a time where OS patches should be happening regularly, not just monthly or quarterly schedule when IT can get around to it.

-  - Github Dependency Check
+^ Not upgrading dependencies in a risk-based, timely fashion.

-^ Continuously monitor for vulnerabilities
+  - Continuously monitor for outdated components (Github Dependabot)
-  - OWASP Dependency Check - software supply chain security tool
+  - Continuously monitor for vulnerabilities (OWASP Dependency Check - software supply chain security tool)

 ^ Equifax
   - There was a third party software exploit (for Apache Struts), that had already of had been patched,